-Owners appreciate the versatile look, the easy assembly, and the fact it is sturdy and smooth.
-It stands out for the fact that tables can be stacked so you can easily alter the configuration depending on your needs and space limitations.
-It is also easy to move.
+Owners appreciate the versatile look, the easy assembly, and the fact they are sturdy and smooth.
+These tables can be stacked so you can alter the configuration depending on your needs and space limitations.
+Easy to move.

 Owners report that this table stands the test of time, resisting nicks, scratches, and moisture.
 It's praised for its rich look, and we love that it comes with extra storage because of its drawers.

 Traditional pedestal base with tripod-scrolled feet adds a touch of class to a room or space.
 A 26-inch diameter provides ample display and occasional space.
 Customers appreciate the straightforward assembly.

 These white end tables have an elegant look, 2 wooden shelves, and a drawer for storage.
 They also have a hidden compartment for keeping video game controllers, remotes, and cords.
 The charging station has 2 built-in USB ports and 2 standard outlets.